 How to answer:

-So how do you prepare for this job interview question?
 Be honest.
-If you are applying for other positions then say so.
+If you are applying for other positions, say so.
 You don’t need to go into great detail.
 If you’ve received an offer, let them know so that they can speed up the process if they want to offer you their role.
 You don’t need to volunteer where you’ve applied or what positions you’ve applied for.
 A simple yes or no (with information on what stage of the interview process you’re in) is all that’s required.

 What they are asking:

 Interviewers ask this question to get a sense of what you want in a new role or workplace.
-They may also use it to see how what your relationship is with your current employer and how you convey information.
+They may also use it to see what your relationship is like with your current employer and how you convey information.

 How to answer: